RenderKit/ospray/README.md

 ### Texture Transformations

-Many materials with textures also offer to manipulate the placement of these textures with the help of texture transformations.
+All materials with textures also offer to manipulate the placement of these textures with the help of texture transformations.
 If so, this convention shall be used.
 The following parameters (prefixed with "`texture_name.`") are combined into one transformation matrix: